antiraum/THPinViewController/readme.md

 * Has iPhone portrait and iPad portrait and landscape layouts
 * Supports variable PIN lengths
+* Buttons can show numbers and letters or only numbers
 * Background and tint colors as well as text and color of the prompt can be customized

 Screenshots